 I need information about...

 Permanent pacemaker.
-A permanent pacemaker is inserted into the patient's heart and upper chest to provide a reliable heartbeat when the heart's own rhythm is too slow or irregular.
+A permanent pacemaker is inserted into the upper chest and connected to the heart to provide a reliable heartbeat when the heart's own rhythm is too slow or irregular.

 Internal cardioverter defibrillator (ICD).
-A defibrillator wire is inserted into the patient's heart and connected to an implanted device in the chest to send out a small amount of electricity when needed to jolt the heart rhythm back to normal.
+A defibrillator wire is inserted into the heart and connected to an implanted device in the chest to send out a small amount of electricity when needed to jolt the heart rhythm back to normal.
 This can be life saving when life threatening rhythms are detected.

 Cardiac catheterization.
-With this procedure, a catheter or tube is placed into the heart through the leg or arm.
-Then, a contrast agent is injected and X-rays are taken after a contrast agent is injected into an artery to locate the narrowing, occlusions, and other abnormalities of specific arteries.
+With this procedure, your doctor will place a thin tube called a catheter into the heart through a blood vessel in the leg or arm.
+Then, a contrast agent is injected and X-rays are taken.
+This is done to find the narrowing, blockages, and other abnormalities of specific arteries.

 Coronary angioplasty.
-With this procedure, a balloon is used to expand a narrowing in the blood vessel to increase blood flow.
-Although angioplasty is performed in other blood vessels elsewhere in the body, percutaneous coronary intervention (PCI) refers to angioplasty in the coronary arteries to permit more blood flow into the heart.
+With this procedure, a balloon-tipped catheter is used to expand a narrowing in the blood vessel to increase blood flow.
+Although angioplasty is done in other blood vessels elsewhere in the body, percutaneous coronary intervention (PCI) refers to angioplasty in the coronary arteries to let more blood flow into the heart.
 PCI is also called percutaneous transluminal coronary angioplasty (PTCA).
 There are several types of PCI procedures, including: